Blackfire-IamaPineapple24/Cortana/README.md

 <img width="597" height="167" alt="image" src="https://github.com/user-attachments/assets/0ee46603-5126-4efe-b6a4-7e3343724bee" />

-### Step 2: Input your API key
+### Step 2: Input Your API Key
 1. You will be prompted to enter an API key:

 <img width="434" height="424" alt="image" src="https://github.com/user-attachments/assets/fac91704-4790-41c3-9cd6-a5e30ddd43a1" />

-Enter it, click **Submit**, and talk to Cortana at your heart's content!
+Enter it, click **Submit**, and start chatting with Cortana!

-A personal reccomendation of mine is to install Microsoft Powertoys and use it's keyboard manager to bind the shortcut Win+C to open Cortana. it should be located in C:/Program Files/Cortana
+**Tip:** You can use Microsoft PowerToys’ Keyboard Manager to bind a shortcut (e.g., Win+C) to open Cortana.
+The app should be located in `C:/Program Files/Cortana`.

+---

+## Legal & Attribution

 Cortana SVGs provided by Icons8:
 <a target="_blank" href="https://icons8.com/icon/63758/cortana">Cortana</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

+This is **not Cortana**.
+This program is intended to resemble and behave like Cortana.
+It runs on ARLI AI's Google Gemma 3 model.
+Microsoft owns the trademarks for the Cortana name and logo; I do not claim ownership of any of these assets.
+Microsoft was not involved in the creation or production of this program.